Smart Green: Your Garden on the Palm of the Hand

 • Emotional vocal assistants: Interpretation of plant states using bioacoustics.

-• Ecological Blockchain: Ethical traceability of endangered species.
+• Ecological blockchain: Ethical traceability of endangered species.

 • Digital biomimicry: Algorithms that replicate growth patterns of primary forests.